pwr-ai/JuDDGES/scripts/nsa/README.md

   2. For each cleanup iteration:
      - Runs `drop_dates_with_duplicated_documents.py` to remove duplicates
      - Re-runs `scrap_documents_list.py` to update the document list
+  3. Runs `drop_docs_to_redownload.py` to remove documents from the given number of days back to download again.
+Set `redownload_days_back` to `0` to disable this step.
-  3. Runs `download_document_pages.py` to fetch document pages
+  4. Runs `download_document_pages.py` to fetch document pages
-  4. For each cleanup iteration:
+  5. For each cleanup iteration:
      - Runs `drop_duplicated_document_pages.py` to remove duplicate pages
      - Re-runs `download_document_pages.py` to update pages
-  5. Runs final processing:
+  6. Runs final processing:
      - `save_pages_from_db_to_file.py` to export pages to files
      - `extract_data_from_pages.py` to process the data